2013-2014 Academic Calendar

 - April 8-11 - Exams

-Course offerings for 2013-2014 will be posted on the Sciences Po website in May.
+Course offerings for 2014-2015 will be posted on the Sciences Po website later in spring.

 Sciences Po uses the ECTS credit system.
 Two ECTS credits are equivalent to one Georgetown credit.
 Students may earn up to a maximum of 28 Georgetown credits from any of the courses offered in the Master's of Economic Law-Global Governance Studies program, with the exception of clinics and language courses.
 Participants in this program who wish to receive credit for any course outside of the Global Governance Studies program must contact the Office of Transnational Programs by email to request approval.
 Participants should not expect to receive credit for courses that are not expressly approved by OTP.